gjdandin/PancakeHouse/README.md

 ## 2. Key elements
 We wanted to create a simple but powerful and beautiful website with minimalistic design, and we have also challenged ourselves to implement some advanced css-styles and effects as seen on the index.html where  backdrop-filter: blur code is used to make the text more readable.

-We have also worked on and tried to make the site user friendly and accassable.
+We have also worked on diffreent elements and tried to make the site user friendly and accassable.
 For this purpose, we tried to provide clear, engaging, and easy-to-find content on our site.

 ## 3. Links to the webpage: PancakeHouse